fugufisch/gis-code-challenge/README.md

 3. Submit your solution:

     Please submit your solutions in a form of publicly accessible git repository.
-Please make sure to submit the full git commit history with the project.
-We will clone it and evaluate your work so.
-Please include instructions for testing and running your code.
+Please make sure to submit the full git commit history with the project and please include instructions for testing and running your code.

     Alternatively, you can submit a zip archive of your project via email.